 B i o g r a p h y

-Recent engagements include Concerts of Mandarin and standard arias with the Shanghai Symphony Orchestra and iSing!
-Festival at Shanghai Symphony Hall (currently available for streaming on Medici T.V.), a concert with the Shanghai Philharmonic and iSing!
-Festival at the Suzhou Centre for the Performing Arts which was broadcast nationally on CCTV, a solo appearance for the AMAO Gala Concert in Moscow, a solo recital with pianist Luisa Splett at Galerie Forum Berlin am Meer, her debut solo CD release of ‘Russian Romances’ with Kathleen van Mourik and guest appearances with numerous Mountain View Chamber Society recital series performing contemporary and standard chamber music.
+Other engagements include Concerts of Mandarin and standard arias with the Shanghai Symphony Orchestra and iSing!
+Festival at Shanghai Symphony Hall (streamed on Medici T.V.), a concert with the Shanghai Philharmonic and iSing!
+Festival at the Suzhou Centre for the Performing Arts which was broadcast nationally on CCTV, a solo appearance for the AMAO Gala Concert in Moscow, a solo recital with pianist Luisa Splett at Galerie Forum Berlin am Meer, and guest appearances with numerous Mountain View Chamber Society recital series performing contemporary and standard chamber music.

 With the support of the Alberta Foundation for the Arts, Michèle spent the fall of 2013 in New York City studying Wagner and Verdi repertoire with Mignon Dunn and other coaches from the Metropolitan Opera.
-She recently completed a ten-week Artist’s Residency at the prestigious Banff Centre for the Arts where she prepared the music for a solo CD of all Russian Romances under the auspices of InvestYYC and Calgary Arts Development.
+She completed a ten-week Artist’s Residency at the prestigious Banff Centre for the Arts where she prepared the music for a solo CD of all Russian Romances with pianist Kathleen van Mourik under the auspices of InvestYYC and Calgary Arts Development.

 A laureate of the Jeunes Ambassadeurs Lyrique, a finalist in the Liederkranz Wagner Division Competition and a semi-finalist in the Loren Zachary Competition in L.A, Michèle has been a diploma prize winner in the Zara Dolukhanova International Art Song Competition in Kaliningrad, Russia where she was the only non-native Russian singer.
 She is a proud recipient of multiple grants from the Canada Council for the Arts, Alberta Foundation for the Arts, The Banff Centre, The City of Calgary and Calgary Arts Development-all for researching and performing Russian vocal music.